adyen-examples/build-your-own-payments-integration-adyen/README.md

 ### Briefing:
 It turns out hard-coding the amount was not the best idea.
 Now, every time a customer **has** to buy a pair of headphones and sunglasses.
 Not very ideal :), shoppers should be able to add items and the amount needs to update accordingly.
+One option is to use the `/sessions`-endpoint, and create a new sessionId and merchantReference for every change.
+This is quite on the heavy side.
+An alternative option can be found here: [documentation](https://docs.adyen.com/online-payments/build-your-integration/additional-use-cases/advanced-flow-integration/).

-In this module, we will build an advanced checkout page using the advanced flow.
+In this module, we will build an advanced checkout page using the advanced flow.Hhere are some helpful tips:
 The `/sessions` calls the following three Adyen endpoints: [1] `/paymentmethods` (retrieves available payment methods), [2] `/payments` (starts a transaction) and [3] `/payments/details` (submits payment details).
-This means we'll have to change a couple of things on our front- and backend according to: https://docs.adyen.com/online-payments/build-your-integration/additional-use-cases/advanced-flow-integration/, here are some helpful tips:
+This means we'll have to change a couple of things on our front- and backend.
   * Frontend: We need to override several event handlers and handle the subsequent calls.
+      * Show the amount that the shopper needs to pay on the drop-in.
   * Backend `/api/CheckoutResource.java`: We have to implement these three calls that the frontend needs to call.
 We'll also need include additional parameters.
+     * The `initiatePayment` method should have a variable amount that can be changed according to the shopper's cart.
+     * The `getPaymentMethods` and `submitAdditionalDetails` should be implemented in `CheckoutResource.java`.
+     * Tip: use a session cookie to temporarily store the items or an in-memory cache.
   * **Note**: For redirects during a payment (returnUrl), we'll have to handle this accordingly in `/handleShopperRedirect`